yevgeller/DailyCodingProblem_GoLang/README.md

 # DailyCodingProblem_GoLang
-My feeble attempts at Go

-Using [Daily Coding Problem](https://www.dailycodingproblem.com/) as a source of inspiration for learning the syntax.
+At first I was going to attempt to solve the problems listed in  [Daily Coding Problem](https://www.dailycodingproblem.com/) as a source of inspiration for learning the syntax,